zxh136978/bash-jobs/README.md

 # bash-jobs
 bash script for jobs

-job.sh: Batch run the mcsqs task.
+job.sh: Batch run the mcsqs task (in the first level directory).

+job-2circulation.sh: Batch run the mcsqs task (in the secondary directory).

-cif.sh: Convert the results to .cif files.
+cif.sh: Convert the results of job.sh to .cif files.